Constituency Liaison: James Barry firstname.lastname@example.org

 Music Library Tour with Nashville Symphony Principal Librarian, Jennifer Goldberg and staff

 Composers, come meet with the Nashville Symphony Librarians.
 Tour their digs; see how an orchestra librarian can be your best asset.
-To join the tour, please meet promptly at 12:45pm at the corner of Symphony Place and 3rd Avenue South, in front of the fountain/recording angel at Schermerhorn Symphony Center.
+To join the tour, please meet promptly at 12:45pm at the corner of Demonbruen St and 4th Avenue South (NOTE CORRECTED MEETING LOCATION), in front of the fountain/recording angel at Schermerhorn Symphony Center.

 Constituency Session (shared session with AAs)